open-mmlab/mmrazor/docs/en/tutorials/Tutorial_1_overview.md

 ![design_and_implement](../imgs/tutorials/overview/design_and_implement.png)

-In terms of overall design, MMRazor mainly includes Component and Algorithm.
+In terms of the overall design, MMRazor mainly includes Component and Algorithm.

 Component can be divided into basic component and algorithm component.
-Basic component consists of searcher, OP, Mutables and other modules in the figure, which provide basic function support for algorithm component.
+The basic component consists of searcher, OP, Mutables and other modules in the figure, which provides basic function support for algorithm component.
 Algorithm component consists of Mutator, Pruner, Distiller and other modules in the figure.
 They provide core functionality for implementing various lightweight algorithms.
 The combination of Algorithm and Application can realize the purpose of slimming